ChillSimmons/The-Data-Science-Toolkit/README.md

   - `$ ssh ubuntu@_ip.address_`

   You then enter a new shell, by typing `$ tmux`
-  - tmux allows returnt to Terminals you left, without interrupting the running processes, while accessing multiple separate Terminal sessions.
+  - tmux allows return to Terminals you left, without interrupting the running processes, while accessing multiple separate Terminal sessions.
   - as a shell-server, it jumps to a (more) stable AWS stash, and runs as a software.